Helsinki-NLP/OpusFilter/README.md

 #### `NonZeroNumeralsFilter`

-Filter segments based on a similarity measure of numerals between the source and target segments with zeros removed.
-Non-zero numerals are extracted fron both segments preserving the relative order of the numerals.
+Filter segments based on a similarity measure of numerals between the segments with zeros removed.
+Non-zero numerals are extracted fron all segments preserving the relative order of the numerals.
 The similarity score between the numeral sequences is produced with `SequenceMatcher.ratio()` from Python's `difflib` library.

 Parameters:

 * `threshold`: minimum score threshold (default 0.5)

-The returned score is a single similarity score.
-In filtering, the score has to equal to or be greater than the minimum threshold.
+The returned value is a list of similarity scores for all language pairs.
+In filtering, all pairwise scores has to equal to or be greater than the minimum threshold.

 ### Language model filters